-Our Artist in Residence Program builds community through creative opportunities that help individuals move from isolation to greater engagement.
-Community building is supported through experiential learning – with traditional art forms (drawing, painting and sculpture) and the use of emerging technologies (iPad tablets, interactive video and apps).
+Our Artist in Residence Program builds community through creative opportunities that help individuals move from isolation to greater engagement through learning experiences with art.
+Community building is supported through hands on and experiential learning – with traditional art forms (drawing, painting and sculpture) and the use of emerging technologies (iPad tablets, interactive video and apps).

 Clients and staff collaborate on creating art.
 Together we foster moments of exploration.

 On any given day, people may gather around paper with paint and brushes.
 In another space, people may bond while working together with an iPad and apps for drawing.
 Access to a range of creative instruments is important for supporting experimentation and discovery, and meeting the needs of diverse individuals.

 Art created through client and staff collaborations has appeared on LBSA’s annual holiday cards, in Northfield Arts Guild shows, and at special exhibits hosted by organizations throughout Northfield.